ChairChandler/IPC-Publish-Subscribe/PROTOCOL.md

+- Wrapper - a structure used to package the s- **Error error** - error, 56
+    - **RcvMsg rcvMsg** - messages from or to the recipient, 57
+    - **SndMsg sndMsg** - messages from or to the sender, 58
+    - **Bool isNotification** - new message notifications, 59
-- Wrapper - a structure used to package the selected data type from the Wrapper_data union.
+    - **char emptyData** - an empty message sent on the client's Answer_port port (can not send a message without any type of data, therefore this is the reason for creating this variable)elected data type from the Wrapper_data union.
-  Wrapper_data - union used to choose one of the following elements:
+  - Wrapper_data - union used to choose one of the following elements
-  - **Error error** - error,
+    - **Error error** - error
-  - **RcvMsg rcvMsg** - messages from or to the recipient,
+    - **RcvMsg rcvMsg** - messages from or to the recipient
-  - **SndMsg sndMsg** - messages from or to the sender,
+    - **SndMsg sndMsg** - messages from or to the sender
-  - **Bool isNotification** - new message notifications,
+    - **Bool isNotification** - new message notifications
     - **char emptyData** - an empty message sent on the client's Answer_port port (can not send a message without any type of data, therefore this is the reason for creating this variable)

-- ReceiverInfo - structure describing the recipient:
+- ReceiverInfo - structure describing the recipient
-  - **char name [BUFF_SIZE]** - name,
+  - **char name [BUFF_SIZE]** - name
-  - **MsgType rcvMsgTypes [BUFF_SIZE]** - interesting types of messages to receive,
+  - **MsgType rcvMsgTypes [BUFF_SIZE]** - interesting types of messages to receive
-  - **RcvInfoNotifications rcvNot** - decision on how to notify,
+  - **RcvInfoNotifications rcvNot** - decision on how to notify
-  - **RcvInfoSubscription rcvSub** - the decision about choosing the subscription method,
+  - **RcvInfoSubscription rcvSub** - the decision about choosing the subscription method
   - **RcvInfoSend rcvSend** - the decision about choosing the method of message retrieval

-- RcvInfoSend - enumerator, way of message reception:
+- RcvInfoSend - enumerator, way of message reception
-  - **Manual** - manual, manual reception of messages,
+  - **Manual** - manual, manual reception of messages
   - **Automatic** - automatic, sending immediately after receiving an interesting message by the server

-- RcvInfoSubscription - enumerator, subscription method:
+- RcvInfoSubscription - enumerator, subscription method
   - **TemporarySubscription** - temporary subscription, after a set time the user will be removed from registered persons, but will not be logged out
   - **PermanentSubscription** - permanent subscription without removal

-- RcvInfoNotifications - enumerator, way of notification:
+- RcvInfoNotifications - enumerator, way of notification
-  - **NoNotifications** - without notifications,
+  - **NoNotifications** - without notifications
   - **Notifications** - with notification, after detecting an interesting message, the server sends a notification about the new message
+- **Error error** - error,
+56
+    - **RcvMsg rcvMsg** - messages from or to the recipient, 57
+    - **SndMsg sndMsg** - messages from or to the sender, 58
+    - **Bool isNotification** - new message notifications, 59
+    - **char emptyData** - an empty message sent on the client's Answer_port port (can not send a message without any type of data, therefore this is the reason for creating this variable)

-- RcvMsg - a structure for packaging the recipient's request with data sent to the server or only data sent to the recipient from the server:
+- RcvMsg - a structure for packaging the recipient's request with data sent to the server or only data sent to the recipient from the server
-  - **ClientRequest request** - user request,
+  - **ClientRequest request** - user request
   - **RcvMsg_Data data** - selected data type to send

-- RcvMsg_Data - union used to select one of the following items to send:
+- RcvMsg_Data - union used to select one of the following items to send
-  - **ReceiverInfo user** - user information (recipient -> server),
+  - **ReceiverInfo user** - user information (recipient -> server)
-  - **Message msg** - message (recipient <- server),
+  - **Message msg** - message (recipient <- server)
   - **MsgType msgTypeArray [BUFF_SIZE]** - message types currently on the server (recipient <- server)

+- **Error error** - error,
+56
+    - **RcvMsg rcvMsg** - messages from or to the recipient, 57
+    - **SndMsg sndMsg** - messages from or to the sender, 58
+    - **Bool isNotification** - new message notifications, 59
+    - **char emptyData** - an empty message sent on the client's Answer_port port (can not send a message without any type of data, therefore this is the reason for creating this variable)
-- ClientRequest - enumerator, client requests:
+- ClientRequest - enumerator, client requests
-  - only the recipient:
+  - only the recipient
-    - **Register**,
+    - **Register**
-    - **Unregister**,
+    - **Unregister**
-    - **GetMsg**,
+    - **GetMsg**

-  - only the sender:
+  - only the sender
-    - **Login** - log in to the server,
+    - **Login** - log in to the server
-    - **Logout** - logout from the server,
+    - **Logout** - logout from the server
-    - **NewType** - send a new type created by the server upload,
+    - **NewType** - send a new type created by the server upload
-    - **RandomType** - request creation of a random type,
+    - **RandomType** - request creation of a random type
     - **SendMsg** - send a message to the server

-  - both:
+  - both
     - **GetTypes** - download types from the server

-- SenderInfo - structure describing the sender:
+- SenderInfo - structure describing the sender
-  - **int ID** - sender ID,
+  - **int ID** - sender ID
   - **char name [BUFF_SIZE]** - name

-- SndMsg - a structure used to package the sender's request with data sent to the server or only data sent to the sender from the server:
+- SndMsg - a structure used to package the sender's request with data sent to the server or only data sent to the sender from the server
-  - **ClientRequest request** - sender's request,
+  - **ClientRequest request** - sender's request
   - **SenderInfo user** - information about the sender
   - **SndMsg_Data data** - selected data type to send

-- SndMsg_Data - union used to select one of the following items to send:
+- SndMsg_Data - union used to select one of the following items to send
   - **MsgType msgType** - message type created by the sender (sender -> server)
   - **MsgType msgTypesArray [BUFF_SIZE]** - message types currently on the server (sender <- server)
   - **Message msg** - message (sender -> server)